rumi-13/Aasaar-E-Qafiya/README.md

 Quotes: Sourced from https://www.rekhta.org/.

-Developed and Designed By : Muhammad Asgar Rumi
+Developed and Designed By : Asgar Rashid